 Perfect blooms in the garden this season are scarce because I’ve had a few setbacks.
 The roses are not looking good at all.
-Growing roses definitely has its up and downs and this week is a mix of both.
+Growing roses definitely has it’s up and downs and this week is a mix of both.
 It still hasn’t rained.
-The air is very dry and it feels as if it has not rained for months which is sadly true.
+The air is dehydrated, and it feels as if it has not rained for months which is sadly true.
 Watering will never be the same as a good downpour of rain on the garden.
 We had several howling, armageddon style dust storms last week leaving all the foliage on the roses spotted with dust and destroying new growth tips from the force.
-The blooms on the roses are damaged and the garden has had a real shakeup.
+The blooms on the roses are damaged, and the garden has had a real shakeup.
 I’ve started to notice too, that many blooms are going brown before they open properly and becoming half-eaten and deformed in shape.
 Not at all what I had planned for the first flush of Spring.

 According to Treloar’s Roses on their website.
 Thrips are about 2mm long and can be yellow to black and arrive in the wind usually on hot dry days in Spring and Summer.
 Thrips feed by draining the contents of plant cells, causing white specks or trails on new leaves and scarring on petals which are often seen as brown blemishes on light coloured blooms.
 Most people notice the effects on pale-coloured flowers first leaving blooms with brown edges.
 If left they can be quite destructive and often cause deformities in new growth.
 More information is available on the Treloar’s website

 Let’s not talk though about the belligerent white cockatoos too much that have also created havoc.
 Today they have demolished at least three-quarters of my Shropshire Lad rose that had been growing well out by garage posts.
 I finally had this rose about to flower and wham!
 It is now tiny again with a pile of sawn-off branches in a heap around the pot.
-I have tidied the plant up before I took this photo as it was really pulled apart.

 White Cockatoos have a destructive nature that is hard to cope with.
 Earlier this year we had just completed a new upstairs deck.
-We had it painted and it was looking fabulous when we noticed large areas of the railings around the deck were damaged in several spots where the white cockatoos had attempted to eat the wood.
-When there is so much land and trees to chew on, why oh why, do they have to eat the newly painted timber?
+We had it painted, and it was looking fabulous when we noticed large areas of the railings around the deck were damaged in several spots where the white cockatoos had attempted to eat the wood.
+When there is so much land and trees to chew on, why, do they have to eat the newly painted timber?